Alsysoft/alsys-admin-playbook/docs/intro.md

 <img align="right" src={alsys_intro1} alt="alsys_intro1" width="400"/>

-<p>Welcome to <b>Alsys Connect</b>, designed to provide the staff with a one-stop-shop for all your induction, health and safety, and newsfeed needs.</p>
+<p>Welcome to <b>Alsys Connect - User App</b>, designed to provide the staff with a one-stop-shop for all your induction, health and safety, and newsfeed needs.</p>

 <p>This app is designed to make it easy for you to access important information and stay up-to-date on the latest news and updates in your industry.
 With our app, you can complete your induction training, access important health and safety information, and stay informed on the latest news and developments in your field. </p>